mellium/legacy/README.md

 just a place to put existing functionality that previously existed in [`mellium.im/xmpp`] that wasn't quite ready to be completely retired.

+## Compatibility

+This module does not follow any sort of backwards compatibility promise.
+We will attempt to follow semver and keep the API backwards compatible on a best-effort basis, but changes may be made at any time to fix bugs or make the API easier to use.

 ## License